 Gratitude helps us with positive emotions and to relish good experiences.
 I keep a gratitude journal.
 Crazy hours mean that I don’t always complete it every day.
 But, I do say thank you and count my blessings daily.
 And you can too.
 Now that doesn’t mean telling ourselves others have it worse.
 Start or nurture your relationship with gratitude by always remembering to say thank you.
 And it doesn’t have to be to somebody, just say it.
 Find the time to pause, perhaps weekly, and count your blessings.
 And use your meditation and prayers to remember the good things for which you are grateful.
-That may include hearing the birds, the warmth of the sun, and having people who share our life.
-The practice will change the way your brain works and hardwire your path to happiness.
+That may include hearing the birds, the sun’s warmth, and having people who share our life.
+The practice will change how your brain works and hardwire your path to happiness.

 Soul Pancake ran an experiment.
 Volunteers wrote down the name of a person to whom they were grateful.
 They included the reasons they were grateful.
 The volunteers experienced a tremendous rise in their happiness when they called the person to say thank you.